Byron Airport: About

 On the lee side of the Diablo Range mountains, Byron experiences 10-30 knot winds and thermals.
 Local student pilots often use Byron to practice crosswind landings.

 Uncontrolled and relatively isolated, Byron supports organizations for skydiving and soaring.
 For skydiving, the popular drop zone is on the north end of the airport and serviced by Bay Area Skydiving.
 For soaring, the Northern California Soaring Association offers instructions on weekends in flying gliders.

 All pilots should be mindful of the variable wind and thermals, rising terrain, and traffic without radios.

 Facilities

 Byron Airport covers 1,421 acre and has two asphalt runways: 12/30 is 4,500 x 100 ft (1,372 x 30 m) and 5/23 is 3,000 x 75 ft (914 x 23 m).

-In the year ending January 29, 2004 the airport had 60,050 aircraft operations, average 164 per day: 99.9% general aviation and <1% military.
-130 aircraft are based at this airport: 69% single-engine, 15% glider, 8% multi-engine, 5% jet and 3% ultralight.
+In the year ending December 31, 2021, the airport had 83,075 aircraft operations, average 227 per day: 100% general aviation and <1% military.
+84 aircraft were then based at this airport: 66 single-engine, 12 glider, 4 multi-engine, 1 helicopter, and 1 ultralight.